 To illustrate the combined effectiveness of vault randomisation and slashing, consider a scenario where there are 150 active vault nodes (the superset) with an aggregate of $7m worth of FLIP staked into vault nodes, all of which are participating in vaults, and 3 vaults with the following liquidity balances and vault sizes:

 In this scenario, the attacker must control at least 50 nodes — ⅔ majority of 75 nodes — to have any chance of a successful attack against BTC.
 However, the chance that all the attacker’s 50 nodes will be randomly selected to become a part of the same vault is practically zero; in practice an attacker would need more nodes than this minimum.
 Because Chainflip vault rotations only occur every 28 days, attackers with large but non-majority control will still have to maintain their position over an impractically long time to have any reasonable chance of success from repeated attempts to form a vault majority.

 Figure 5: Vault compromise over a two year period is shown for different numbers of controlled nodes and different signing thresholds.

 Even with half of the vault node superset controlled (75 vault nodes), attackers still have a chance of 0.100882% to successfully form a supermajority in this scenario over 2 years.
-This represents an enormous opportunity cost, but moreover even if the attacker could steal the $1m worth of BTC, they would be detected and lose their LOKI collateral.
-In this example their stake would be worth at least 2.3 times as much as the BTC, thus the attack is simply not profitable.
+This represents an enormous opportunity cost, but moreover even if the attacker could steal the $1m worth of BTC, they would be detected and lose their FLIP collateral.
+In this example their stake would be worth at least 2.3 times as much as the BTC.
+The attack is simply not profitable.

 The Sybil resistant nature of the Loki network’s existing staking system demonstrates that this kind of vault node staking design will adequately defend the network from people attempting to acquire a majority stake in the vault node network, and thus attacks on vaults.